Specialties

 What Panic Disorder Might Feel Like

-Feeling like you can't trust your own body or physical sensations
+- Feeling like you cannot trust your own body or physical sensations

 How Therapy Helps with Panic Disorder

-Rather than fighting or fearing the physical symptoms of panic, we help you develop a different way of relating to these sensations.
-This involves learning to see them as uncomfortable but not dangerous, and practicing staying present with what arises rather than being overwhelmed by it.
+Rather than fighting or fearing the physical symptoms of panic, we help you develop a different way of relating to these sensations, seeing them as uncomfortable but not dangerous.

-We work together to build your ability to remain grounded and connected to the present moment even when panic sensations are occurring.
-This includes breathing techniques, body awareness practices, and mindfulness approaches that help you ride out the wave of panic without being swept away by it.
+We work together to build your ability to remain grounded and connected to the present moment even when panic sensations are occurring, including breathing techniques and mindfulness approaches.

-Using techniques that support nervous system regulation, we help you develop skills for managing your physiological responses to stress and fear.
-This creates a foundation of stability that makes you less vulnerable to panic attacks over time.
+Using techniques that support nervous system regulation, we help you develop skills for managing your physiological responses to stress and fear, creating a foundation of stability over time.

 The more you fight panic sensations, the more intense they often become.
-We explore acceptance-based strategies that help you stop adding additional fear to already difficult sensations, which naturally reduces their intensity and duration.
+We explore acceptance-based strategies that naturally reduce their intensity and duration.

 What to Expect in Panic Disorder Therapy

-1. Initial sessions focus on safety and understanding your panic patterns.
+Initial sessions focus on safety and understanding your panic patterns

-We explore what triggers your panic attacks, how they manifest in your body, and what meanings you've assigned to these sensations.
+We explore what triggers your panic attacks, how they manifest in your body, and what meanings you have assigned to these sensations.
 This assessment helps us understand your unique experience and design appropriate interventions.

-2. Early treatment emphasizes grounding and nervous system regulation.
+Early treatment emphasizes grounding and nervous system regulation

-3. As therapy progresses, you'll build skills for meeting panic with steadiness.
+As therapy progresses, you will build skills for meeting panic with steadiness

 We practice staying present with gradually increasing levels of physiological arousal, helping you develop confidence in your ability to handle panic sensations without being overwhelmed.
 This might include controlled exposure to panic-like sensations in a safe, supported environment.

-• Focus on changing relationship to sensations rather than eliminating them.
-We don't work toward preventing all panic sensations but toward helping you relate to them differently.
-This approach creates genuine freedom because it doesn't depend on perfect control of your physiological responses.
+We do not work toward preventing all panic sensations but toward helping you relate to them differently.
+This approach creates genuine freedom because it does not depend on perfect control of your physiological responses.

-• Emphasis on building long-term resilience.
-Rather than just managing panic attacks, we focus on developing overall resilience and capacity for handling stress and uncertainty.
-This foundation helps prevent future panic episodes while improving your overall quality of life.
+Rather than just managing panic attacks, we focus on developing overall resilience and capacity for handling stress and uncertainty, helping prevent future episodes while improving your overall quality of life.

-• Private-pay model allows treatment flexibility.
-Our fee-for-service structure enables us to tailor treatment based on what you actually need, rather than what insurance protocols require.
-This means we can spend the time necessary for your unique situation, use the most effective approaches for panic disorder, and adjust our methods as your needs change.
+Our fee-for-service structure enables us to tailor treatment based on what you actually need, spending the time necessary for your unique situation and adjusting our methods as your needs change.